AdobeDocs/campaign.en/help/v8/config/workflows.md

 ## Send alerts

-As a Campaign operator, you can receive alerts when a faiure happens.
+As a Campaign operator, you can receive alerts when a failure happens.

 You can create a workflow that will let you monitor the status of a set of workflows and send recurring messages to supervisors.